JHB9876/DTRO-NPP/README.md

 |other-CycleLane |No||
 |other-PedestrianZone |No||

+Observation: those 'kerbside-' entries which have -none- listed against them will require further review.
+These entries may be possible to map meaningfully to APDS entries (i.e. multiple-to-one mapping), or may highlight omissions from the APDS specification.

 APDS Operating Restriction values with no obvious D-TRO source:

 | APDS operating restriction | Commentary |